 Theory test expiry dates

 Many learners have expressed exasperation that theory test validity dates have not been extended.
 The DVSA noted, however, that these dates are set by legislation.
 It is therefore not in the purview of the agency to extend dates, and would require action from the UK Government, which has not yet happened.
+There could, however, be a way to get an extension on your theory test.

 A ‘phased return’ to testing